Missouri Course Access Program (MOCAP)

 LEARN MORE ABOUT LAUNCH

 Although parents have the right to request other providers from DESE’s list, we highly recommend Launch and discourage parents from requesting placement with providers that utilize for-profit companies like K12 (Stride Inc.) to manage their programs.
 Although these programs may be loosely associated with a Missouri school district, they are maintained by for-profit companies that typically operate outside the State of Missouri.
+Although we discourage the selection of these providers, applications are never denied based on the selected provider and parents have the right to choose any DESE-approved MOCAP provider.
 Why do we discourage these providers?

 - They typically operate outside the State of Missouri.